The Ultimate Packing Guide: One Year Traveling

 2. What activities will I be doing the most?
 How dirty will I be getting on a daily basis?

 3. How often am I realistically okay with re-wearing items before washing them?
-Do I use the smell test alone, or are there several wears that make me feel grossed out?
+Do I use the smell test alone, or are there a certain number of wears that make me feel grossed out?

 4. Do I have any hygiene items that I require?
 Medications, devices, etc.?